cdk-patterns/serverless/the-cloudwatch-dashboard/README.md

 What you can do is deploy this stack and start changing pieces to break or react differently and see how many alerts you trigger or after waiting a few minutes see if it shows on the dashboards.

+## Namespaces

+If you want to use some of the out of the box metrics you need to know the namespace for that AWS Service e.g. 'aws/dynamodb'.
+You can mostly guess but for the complete list see [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/aws-services-cloudwatch-metrics.html)

 ## Metric Math
 Something that is very powerful in CloudWatch is that you can write mathematical expressions based off existing metrics to create a new metric.
 I have done this several times to produce this dashboard: